connectrpc/conformance/README.md

 RPC: `UnaryCall`

-Client calls `UnaryCall` with a payload size of 271828 bytes and expects a response with a payload size of 314159 bytes and no errors.
+Client calls `UnaryCall` with a payload size of 250 KiB bytes and expects a response with a payload size of 500 KiB and no errors.

 **client_streaming**:

 RPC: `StreamingInputCall`

-Client calls `StreamingInputCall` then sends 4 requests with a payload size of 271828 bytes, 8 bytes, 1828 bytes, and 45904 bytes and expects the aggregated payload size to be 74922 when the client closes the stream and no errors.
+Client calls `StreamingInputCall` then sends 4 requests with a payload size of 250 KiB, 8 bytes, 1 KiB, and 32 KiB and expects the aggregated payload size to be 289800 bytes when the client closes the stream and no errors.

 **server_streaming**: